Ring-Jiacheng-Chen/chen-gz.github.io/source/_drafts/Number-Theory/Introduce-Number-Theory.md

 prime number A **prime number** (or a **prime**) is a [natural number](https://en.wikipedia.org/wiki/Natural_number) greater than 1 that cannot be formed by multiplying two smaller natural numbers[from wikipedia].

+Such as 2,3,5,7,11,13,17 is prime number.
+Almost all problem of number theory is about prime number.

+Goldbach conjecture and most famous unsolved problem.
+We call............... twin prime like 3,5 or 11,13.

+We wander to know if the prime is very large, does there exist twin prime and the frequency of twin number.

+there all very interesting things.

+### Greatest Common Divisor

+###